Skip to content

 Projects overview

-PAMP is comprised of eight projects.
-You can hover your mouse over the “before and after” image below to see the current conditions of the Port and the eight projects that are planned.
-Note that the depiction of Cargo Terminal 2 includes a potential design modification.
+PAMP comprises several projects.
+You can move the “before and after” slider below to see the current conditions of the Port and the eight projects that are planned.

 Petroleum and Cement Terminal

-Crews completed the new Petroleum and Cement Terminal (PCT) in 2022.
+The Port finished construction of the Petroleum and Cement Terminal (PCT) in 2022.
 Completion of this terminal represents a significant milestone in PAMP.
 The new PCT is the first terminal completed and ensures the Port can meet Alaska’s fuel and cement needs into the future.
 The PCT was completed using a combination of Port of Alaska, state and federal funds.

 Construction accommodated 40-foot tide swings and swift currents.